fterh/fabianterh.me/src/markdown-pages/resume.md

 #### Aug – Dec 2019, Singapore

+I worked on Booyah, a mobile game live-streaming application.

 - Improved app responsiveness in poor network conditions.
 Optimized multiple image downloads in a collection view by implementing a priority queue to prioritize visible views.
+- Designed an infinite scroll view and optimized it for performance and user experience.
 - Profiled the performance of data-persistence utility components used across multiple teams and applications to uncover bottlenecks.
 Presented my findings at an internal knowledge-sharing session with company-wide iOS engineers.

 ### ReferralCandy: _Product Engineering Intern (Full Stack)_

 #### May – Aug 2019, Singapore

+I worked on CandyBar, a digital punch card loyalty program.

 - Collaborated with product managers and designers to build, QA, and release product features in weekly sprints.
 - Fixed bugs, wrote tests, and improved documentation to enhance the quality of the codebase.